 Using a stain removal pen or wipe may help but probably won't remove all of the oily stain.
 If the dressing is very liquid, blot with a plain white cloth or paper towel to absorb the oil.
 For chunky or creamy dressings, gently lift away any solid matter with the edge of a dull knife or spoon or credit card.

-As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel like Zout or Shout or Spray 'n Wash.
-If you don't have a solvent-based stain remover, use a heavy-duty liquid detergent like Tide, Wisk or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the oil molecules) directly on the stain and work it in by gently rubbing the fabric together with your fingers or use an old soft toothbrush.
+As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel like Zout, Shout, or Spray 'n Wash.
+If you don't have a solvent-based stain remover, use a heavy-duty liquid detergent like Tide or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the oil molecules) directly on the stain and work it in by gently rubbing the fabric together with your fingers or use an old, soft toothbrush.